BWBednar/IIS-Coding-Exercise/Readme.md

 The test cases that are available can be viewed within the .spec.ts files in the ./node-api/src/account , ./node-api/sec/customers , and ./node-api/src/transactions files.

-These test cases can be ran with the following command (ran from root directory)
+These test cases can be ran with the following command (ran from root directory and assuming the npm install command from the previous command has been ran)

 `
 cd node-api && npm run test